amirkl91/ClusterOn/README.md

 A statistical analysis of the clusters is then performed and visualized.

+## Zip files for windows
+The latest versions of the application can be found at: https://drive.google.com/drive/folders/1H_L4Z8-4u4spILFSY_iYLom680190FbZ?usp=drive_link

 ##  app
 * Directory containing code for the app. subdivisions are preliminary for now.